 Do not send the original Listed Family Home Fee Schedule, Form 3008, and fee payment check to the local Child Care Regulation Office with the Listing Request, Form 2986, and the Request for Criminal History and Central Registry Check, Form 2971.
 However, relative listing applicants are encouraged to include a photocopy of the Listed Family Home Fee Schedule, Form 3008, and a photocopy of the check with the Listing Request, Form 2986, and the Request for Criminal History and Central Registry Check, Form 2971, when submitting them to the local Child Care Regulation Office.

 CCR expects to process applications as quickly as possible.
-To expedite the process, relative listing applicants should be discouraged from contacting CCR regarding the status of their applications with the following exception:
+To expedite the process, relative listing applicants must be discouraged from contacting CCR regarding the status of their applications with the following exception:

 If a relative listing applicant has not received the listing permit or been contacted by CCR regarding the status of the application within 45 days of submitting it, they then may contact CCR.